 Being in love with another person has a way of making you shift your attention from yourself to them.
 You begin to prioritize their feelings and emotions, sometimes at your expense.

-However, to know your worth in a relationship and hang on to it for a long time, you must consciously remind yourself that you are every inch a human, just as your partner.
+However, to know your worth in a relationship and hang on to it for a long time, you must consciously remind yourself that you are every inch human, just like your partner.

 Remind yourself that you are deserving of all the love and attention they can give, even as you return the favor as well.
 If your relationship will work, there has to be mutual love and respect.